Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ### Context definition

-We identified two main contextual areas for our project, and several sub-context, while also considering a transitional context.
+For the sake of our study, we determined two primary contextual domains, as well as various sub-contexts, and we also took into consideration a transitional context.

-The following table summarizes our work in this regard.
+The table below highlights our efforts in this area.